 Take for example this esthetician.
 She volunteers regularly at women’s shelters to give facials to women who were domestically abused.
-She helps restore their confidence not only in the way they look, but also in the idea that a touch can come from a caring, loving place.
+She helps restore their confidence not only in the way they look but also in the idea that touch can come from a caring, loving place.

 She’s not the only one who has taken her skills into her community – there’s been plenty of others.
 Cosmetology gives you the opportunity to reach out and volunteer in a unique way that other jobs don’t.

-As a cosmetologist or a beautician, you also have the unique opportunity to be an integral part of some people’s most major life events.
+As a cosmetologist, you have the unique opportunity to be an integral part of some people’s most major life events.